 I make fermented ketchup because I like all things fermented.
-It also increases the shelf-life for this ketchup.
+It also increases the shelf-life of homemade ketchup.
 However, the recipe can be made without fermentation.
 Simply skip the fermenting step and use the ketchup right away.

-If you aren’t going to ferment the ketchup, then I recommend only keeping 1 cup of ketchup in the fridge, and freezing the rest.
+If you aren’t going to ferment the ketchup, then I recommend only keeping 1 cup of ketchup in the fridge at a time, and freezing the rest.
 Because it is a low sugar ketchup made with real vegetables, it won’t last as long as store-bought varieties.Print

 Homemade ketchup is surprisingly easy to make.
-It’s also much more flavourful than store bought ketchup, and it’s healthier too!
+It’s also much more flavourful and healthier than store bought ketchup!
 This ketchup is mixed with a probiotic culture for an extra dose of goodness.

 - Prep Time: 5 minutes